Security Guard

 Security guards work for:

-Employment prospects are best for those with their own transportation who are willing to work nights.
+Employment prospects are best for those who have their own transportation and are willing to work nights.

 Experienced security guards may advance to supervisor, manager, or inspector positions.